metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 ## Sum up:

 - first time one can do anything UI
-- following best practices (React, CRA, FB stack) and avoiding the hype
+- following best practices (React, CRA, FB stack) and avoiding the hype + build your own reusable component framework which is (first time really possible)
 - maturization of the ecosystem
   => total satisfaction